greenpeer/glObjToJson/README.md

 ```

-You can then save this JSON string to a file, or use it in other applications that work with JSON data.
+You can then save this JSON string to a file, a complete JSON file is [here](https://github.com/greenpeer/glObjToJson/blob/main/sample.json), or use it in other applications that work with JSON data.

 ## Limitations
 - The `glObjToJson` function is designed to work with GreenLight model MATLAB objects that have nested structures, instances of the `DynamicModel` or `DynamicElement` class, function handles, and other field types.
 However, it may not handle other possible MATLAB data types or custom classes.
 - The function currently assumes that function handles are only present in fields named 'def'.
 If you have function handles with different field names, you may need to modify the `encodeFieldValue` function accordingly.